hartmaj2/state-exam-prep/study-notes/prg/prg.md

   }
   ```

-- lambdas
+### Lambdas

 - anonymous functions (no need to name the function which we are passing to a parameter of delegate type)
 - syntax
   - explicitly typed: `(T1 par1, T2 par2, ... ) => { \* some code here *\ }`
   - implicitly typed: `(par1, par2) => { \* some code here *\ }`

 ## Resource manipulation, error handling mechanisms

-- resource manipulation
+### Resource manipulation

 - manipulating files, network connections, database connections etc.
 - why care:
   - resources like this are non-memory-managed (the GC does not know about them; we want it that way to have control over these things?)
   - must be explicitly released (because it is hard to automate this, GC would not know when to release?)
 - using
   - allows to use a reasors inside a block and then have it automatically closed at the end of the block (equivalent to with keyword in Python)
   - the object for which we use it must implement **IDisposable**
   - syntax: `using (var disposableObj = new DisposableClass) { \* use the disposable class *\ }`

-- exceptions
+### Exceptions
 - structured object representing a runtime error and its metadata (type, message, stack trace)
 - why:
   - programs don't always work as expected
   - it is good to have well structured information about what went wrong and where it went wrong
   - allows separation of program (business) logic vs error handling logic (catching can be done at a further place from where the error actually happened)
   - more readable code (we clearly show intent; try -> what should happen, catch -> what to do when it goes wrong)
 - are thrown using the keyword `throw`
   - if not catched using `try-catch-finally` syntax, they cause the program to crash

 - exception handling
   - stopping the propagation of an exception and acting in accordance to it